kryoz/llama-strix-halo/README.md

 Paste and modify again `your-user-name`.
 This command will configure llama.cpp to load models dynamically which were found at dir `~/models`.
+I tuned params to handle at agents workflow as fast as it can be.
+`numactl --cpunodebind=0 --membind=0 ` - binds to CPU CCD 0 and `-tb 8` specifies use all threads on that CCD.
+Using all CPUs CCDs makes less efficient job processing due to concurrent memory access between them and GPU.
 `--models-max 2` specifies to handle up 2 models in RAM.
-I tuned params to handle at agents workflow as fast as it can be.
+`--parallel 2` - max 2 requests processed at once

 ```bash
 #!/bin/bash